Alexander Slawik: Career

-A planned appointment to the Fujian University of the SVD Order, which later became the Fujian Normal University in Beijing was prevented by the outbreak of the Second Sino-Japanese War in East Asia.
+In 1937, a planned appointment to the Fujian University of the SVD Order, which later became the Fujian Normal University in Beijing was prevented by the outbreak of the Second Sino-Japanese War in East Asia.
 He then taught as a lecturer for Japanese language at the Consular Academy in Vienna, later also at the University of Vienna.
-At that time he was already engaged in the underground for the Nazi Party, which would later lead to his dismissal from the state service in 1945.
+At that time he was already engaged in the underground for the Nazi Party, which would later lead to his dismissal from state civil service in 1945.

-Together with Professor Oka, he established research at the Japan Institute.
-This institute was donated by Baron Mitsui Takaharu (高原 高原) in 1937/38.
-In 1939, he was conscripted.
+Together with the cultural anthropologist Oka Masao, he established an institute of learning at the University of Vienna, known as the Japan Institute (Institut für Japankunde).
+This institute was donated by Baron Mitsui Takaharu (高原 高原) in 1938.
+Masao became the chair of the Institute for Japanese Studies which began to take students in April 1939, while Slawik became his assistant.

+When World War II began, he was conscripted into the Wehrmacht.

 Through his efforts to preserve the Japan Institute and particularly its library, he gained the trust of the anthropologist, Professor Wilhelm Koppers, who was director of the Institute of Ethnology at the University of Vienna.
 Starting from 1948 he was appointed as an assistant Professor, then assistant to Koppers, particularly with the establishment of the library at the university.
 He later became the head of a Japan department.
 From 1964 he was promoted to Professor extraordinarius, within the Institute of Ethnology, which was transferred to an independent institute for Japanese studies in 1965.
 He was the director until his retirement in 1971.